Theatre Audition and Interview Information

 - You will be ushered into the space by a stage manager who will announce your name.

 - You will announce your selections, either before you begin, or immediately preceding each piece.
 Give only play title, author, and character portrayed.

-- A rehearsal chair and table will be provided.
+- A rehearsal chair will be provided.
 Do not use any props or costumes.
 You should be well, but modestly, dressed, in clothes that provide ease of movement.

 - Place your imaginary characters downstage of you so that you work full front for as much of your audition as possible.

 - Do not seek to make eye contact with auditioners.